lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
-{: #Fig-SCHCCOAP title='rule scope for CoAP'}
+{: #Fig-SCHCCOAP title='Rule scope for CoAP'}

-{{Fig-SCHCCOAP}} shows some examples for CoAP architecture and the SCHC rule's scope.
+{{Fig-SCHCCOAP}} shows some examples for CoAP protocol stacks and the SCHC Rule's scope.

-In the first example, a rule compresses the complete header stack from IPv6 to CoAP.
+In the first example, a Rule compresses the complete header stack from IPv6 to CoAP.
 In this case,
 SCHC C/D (Static Context Header Compression Compressor/Decompressor) is performed at the Sender and
 at the Receiver.

-In the second example, the SCHC compression is applied in the CoAP layer compressing the CoAP header
+In the second example, the SCHC compression is applied in the CoAP layer, compressing the CoAP header
 independently of the other layers.
-The Rule ID and the Compression Residue are encrypted using
+The RuleID and the Compression Residue are encrypted using
 a mechanism such as DTLS.
 Only the other end can decipher the information.
 If needed, layers below
 use SCHC to compress the header as defined in {{rfc8724}} document.
-This use case realizes an End-to-End context initialization between the sender and the receiver.
+This use case realizes an End-to-End context initialization between the sender and the receiver, see {{SCHCParams}}.
-The context initialization behavior is out of the scope of this document, see {{SCHCParams}}.

 In the third example, the Object Security for Constrained RESTful Environments (OSCORE) {{rfc8613}} is used.
 In this case, two rulesets are used